-This additional charge is discretionary and the Council could determine that the premium should remain at 150% of the normal Council Tax.
-However, the premium provides a strong incentive to owners to bring the property back into use and an increase in the premium to 200% of the normal Council Tax charge may encourage those owners that have not already done so to take action to ensure their property is brought back into use.
-Since the introduction of the premium, the number of long-term empty properties has reduced from 710 in October 2013 (the point when the annual tax base is established) to 450 at November 2018 - a reduction of 260 properties (36 %).
+The empty property premiums provide a strong incentive to owners to bring the property back into use and an increase in the premium to 200%, 300% or 400% of the normal Council Tax charge may encourage those owners that have not already done so to take action to ensure their property is brought back into use.

+Since the introduction of the premium, the number of long-term empty properties has reduced from 710 in October 2013 (the point when the annual tax base is established) to 512 at October 2019 - a reduction of 198 properties (28%).
 For Council Tax purposes a property is classed as being a 'long-term empty' when it has been vacant for a period of over 6 months.